-During their last few semesters, nurse practitioner (NP) students prepare to take a licensure exam after earning their Master of Science in Nursing.
-Graduates can choose to take either the American Association of Nurse Practitioners (AANP) exam or American Nurses Credentialing Center (ANCC) exam — and though the outcome is shared, both tests differ from each other.
-In today’s article, we’ll explore both paths to licensure to help you decide which exam may be best for you.
+During their last few semesters, nurse practitioner (NP) students prepare to take a licensure exam after earning their Master of Science in Nursing (MSN).
+Graduates can choose to take either the American Association of Nurse Practitioners (AANP) or the American Nurses Credentialing Center (ANCC) exam — and though both lead to a license, the two tests differ.
+When considering the AANP vs. the ANCC, how can you determine which exam is best aligned with your career goals?

-There are several differences between the AANP vs ANCC exams.
+There are several differences between the AANP and ANCC exams.
 Considering your career goals is helpful when deciding which one to take.
-Here are some helpful tips to understand exam nuances and how best to prepare:
+Here are some helpful tips to understand exam nuances and how best to prepare.

-Another aspect to consider when deciding between the AANP vs ANCC exam is the content breakdown.
+Another aspect to consider when deciding between these exams is the content breakdown.

 Number of Questions

-Both test options have a 1.2 minute average time per question.
-There is no limit for time spent per question.
-If you know that you become fatigued quickly while taking tests, the AANP may seem more appealing, but only you can decide.
+Both test options have a 1.2 minute average time per question, though there is no limit for the time spent per question.

 Knowing the types of questions on the exam helps you prepare and study more efficiently and effectively.
 You’ll feel more comfortable taking the exam after making yourself familiar with each type of question and some test-taking strategies that apply to each type.

-- AANP Pass Rates: In 2018, 85 percent of first-time test takers passed the AANP FNP exam.
+- AANP Pass Rates: In 2020, 85% of first-time test takers passed the FNP exam, 86% passed the AGPCNP exam and 89% passed the ENP exam.

-- ANCC Pass Rates: In comparison, 86.2 percent of test takers passed the ANCC exam on their first try.
+- ANCC Pass Rates: In comparison, 86.6% of test takers passed the ANCC exam on their first try in 2021.

 Pass rates can vary greatly between nurse practitioner programs.
-Spring Arbor University’s MSN-FNP graduates are a part of a community of inspiring outcomes, sharing an above-average first-time pass rate of 88 percent.
-Spring Arbor’s highly-effective online coursework and in-person residency for hands-on training prepares you for the licensure exam and helps you grow as a nursing professional.
+Spring Arbor University’s MSN-FNP graduates are a part of a community known for their inspiring outcomes, with an above-average first-time pass rate of 88%.
+Spring Arbor’s highly effective online coursework and in-person residency for hands-on training prepare you for the licensure exam and help you grow as a nursing professional.